Tazinho/snakecase/README.md

 <!--A small package with functions to convert column names of data.frames (or strings
 in general) to different cases like snake_case, smallCamel- and BigCamelCase among others.
 Also high level features for more advanced case conversions are provided via `to_any_case()`.-->
-The snakecase package contains four specific caseconverter functions and one more general highlevel function with additional functionality.
+The snakecase package contains five specific caseconverter functions and one more general highlevel function with additional functionality.

 Install
 -------